 There’s nothing quite like a telling sequence of stats to open our eyes to hard-hitting truths and motivate us to change our ways for the better…

-Research shows that we’re now spending more time indoors than at any other point in human history, with the average American spending a total of 93 percent of their existence inside (87 percent in enclosed buildings and 6 percent in vehicles).
+We now spend far more time indoors than at any other point in human history, with the average American spending a total of 93 percent of their existence inside (87 percent in enclosed buildings and 6 percent in vehicles).
 Given the average US life expectancy of around 79 years, that makes roughly 73 and a half years estranged from the general, health-giving goodness of natural outdoor environments.

 Spooky, yes, but also very damaging to our general well-being…